nixworks/public/news/2016/03/13/index.md

 ##### Israeli-Palestinian conflict
 ### [Israeli Defence Forces arrest 15 Palestinian suspects overnight. ](/news/2016/03/13/israeli-defence-forces-arrest-15-palestinian-suspects-overnight.md)
-_Context: Israeli-Palestinian conflict, Israeli Defence Forces, Palestinian_
+_Context: Palestinian, Israeli Defence Forces, Israeli-Palestinian conflict_

 ##### Authorities
 ### [Authorities in Belarus detain prominent businessman Yury Chyzh, once a close adviser to Alexander Lukashenko and included in the EU's sanctions list, on suspicion of large-scale tax evasion. ](/news/2016/03/13/authorities-in-belarus-detain-prominent-businessman-yury-chyzh-once-a-close-adviser-to-alexander-lukashenko-and-included-in-the-eu-s-sancti.md)
-_Context: tax fraud, Yury Chyzh, Alexander Lukashenko, Belarus, Authorities, European Union_
+_Context: tax fraud, Alexander Lukashenko, Authorities, Yury Chyzh, European Union, Belarus_

 ##### Elections in Germany
 ### [Regional elections take place in the German states of Baden-Wurttemberg, Rhineland-Palatinate and Saxony-Anhalt with the governing Christian Democratic Union performing poorly, the centre-left Social Democratic Party of Germany winning in Rhineland-Palatinate, and the anti-immigrant Alternative for Germany performing well in all three states. ](/news/2016/03/13/regional-elections-take-place-in-the-german-states-of-baden-wa1-4rttemberg-rhineland-palatinate-and-saxony-anhalt-with-the-governing-christia.md)